 Severe Weather Warnings and Watches

 As New Zealand’s only authorised provider of Severe Weather Watches and Warnings, MetService has enhanced the way it communicates public alerts for severe weather.

-In late May, MetService introduced a new level of warning reserved for the most extreme weather events, as well as new colours and graphics, to more clearly signify the type of alert in place.
+In May 2019, MetService introduced a new level of warning reserved for the most extreme weather events, as well as new colours and graphics, to more clearly signify the type of alert in place.

 MetService provides land-based severe weather alerts through a system of Outlooks, Watches and Warnings.